naturecurly/deck/README.md

 - Define Contracts
     - The main module implements Deck's contracts(Provider) that describe the main feature behavior.
 - Implement Contracts in Child Modules
-    - Each child module implements Deck's contracts(Consumer and Container) and registers itself using `Hilt`(IoC).
+    - Each child module implements Deck's contracts(Container and ContainerUi) and registers itself using `Hilt`(IoC).
 - Runtime Injection
     - At runtime, the library dynamically discovers child modules and injects their UI into the main module based on the contracts.
 The main module can then inject child modules' UI at any place.